 Today, Bean Point offers some of the most scenic beachfront found in Anna Maria.
 Treat yourself to pristine white sand beaches and views of manatees, who love the shallow turquoise waters.
 (And don’t worry: These gentle giants aren’t dangerous!)

-Bean Point Beach has no facilities and there’s a short one-mile walk to reach your destination.
+Bean Point Beach has no facilities, and there’ll be a short one-mile walk to reach your destination.
 This may put off some travelers, but it only serves to give the adventurous beach bum more room to spread out and relax.

-After spending hours underneath the warm Florida sun, you may start to feel a little restless.
+After spending hours under the warm Florida sun, you may start to feel a little restless.
 If that’s the case, it’s time for a hit of shopping.
 And there’s no better place to do that in AMI than along Pine Avenue.

 Begin at the Gulf Drive end, passing numerous fascinating art galleries as you wander.
 Soon you’ll pass upscale boutiques and thrift stores selling exciting vintage wares, including the popular Shiny Fish Emporium.

-Finish your time on Pine Ave with a trip to Ginny’s & Jane E’s Cafe and Gift Store.
+Finish your time on Pine Ave with a trip to Ginny’s & Jane E’s Cafe and Gift Store on Gulf Drive.
 This local institution combines vintage clothing with an expansive coffee and ice cream bar.

 Grab a piece of homegrown art or a unique postcard before sampling their decadent baked goods, ice creams, and espressos.

 Anna Maria Island Historical Museum

 On Pine Ave, the Anna Maria Island Historical Museum remains of the top tourist attractions on Anna Maria Island.
 While you’re hopping from shop to shop or enjoying your delicious ice cream, don’t skip out on learning the fascinating local history.

 The Anna Maria Island Historical Museum has some of the town’s most important artifacts, information, and exhibits.
 All combine to display the island’s rich history.